javxzo/Olympics-2024-Power-Bi-Dashboard/README.md

-Here’s the updated README with Python, Seaborn, Pandas, Matplotlib, and Plotly incorporated!

----

 # 🏅 Olympics Dashboard Project

 Another Power BI project!
 This one was very fun and probably the cleanest out of them so far.
 It also took me a good amount of time to complete!
 This dashboard is for the 2024 Olympics with a Kaggle dataset — however, when this was being made, the Olympics were ongoing, and the dataset being used was consistently being updated.
 The Python file, *app.py*, covers that and makes this dashboard entirely updated!
 The rest of the details will be explained below!